hdrdavies/learning-resources/README.md

 [Kotlin weekly](http://www.kotlinweekly.net/)
 [Javascript weekly](https://androidweekly.net/)
 [Android weekly](https://javascriptweekly.com/)
+[Increment](https://increment.com/) - an online publication with longer, in-depth articles from industry experts on a wide range of subjects such as security, programming languages and internalisation.

 ### Compiled lists
 I find the "awesome" series to be handy for finding tools or other resources: